rails/rails/guides/source/active_record_querying.md

 COMMIT
 ```

-+first_or_create+ returns either the record that already exists or the new record.
+`first_or_create` returns either the record that already exists or the new record.
 In our case, we didn't already have a client named Andy so the record is created and returned.

-The new record might not be saved to the database; that depends on whether validations passed or not (just like +create+).
+The new record might not be saved to the database; that depends on whether validations passed or not (just like `create`).

-It's also worth noting that +first_or_create+ takes into account the arguments of the +where+ method.
-In the example above we didn't explicitly pass a +:first_name => 'Andy'+ argument to +first_or_create+.
-However, that was used when creating the new record because it was already passed before to the +where+ method.
+It's also worth noting that `first_or_create` takes into account the arguments of the `where` method.
+In the example above we didn't explicitly pass a `:first_name => 'Andy'` argument to `first_or_create`.
+However, that was used when creating the new record because it was already passed before to the `where` method.

-You can do the same with the +find_or_create_by+ method:
+You can do the same with the `find_or_create_by` method:

 ```ruby
 Client.find_or_create_by_first_name(:first_name => "Andy", :locked => false)
 ```

-This method still works, but it's encouraged to use +first_or_create+ because it's more explicit on which arguments are used to _find_ the record and which are used to _create_, resulting in less confusion overall.
+This method still works, but it's encouraged to use `first_or_create` because it's more explicit on which arguments are used to _find_ the record and which are used to _create_, resulting in less confusion overall.

-### +first_or_create!+
+### `first_or_create!`

-You can also use +first_or_create!+ to raise an exception if the new record is invalid.
+You can also use `first_or_create!` to raise an exception if the new record is invalid.
 Validations are not covered on this guide, but let's assume for a moment that you temporarily add

 ```ruby
 validates :orders_count, :presence => true
 ```

-to your +Client+ model.
-If you try to create a new +Client+ without passing an +orders_count+, the record will be invalid and an exception will be raised:
+to your `Client` model.
+If you try to create a new `Client` without passing an `orders_count`, the record will be invalid and an exception will be raised:

 ```ruby
 Client.where(:first_name => 'Andy').first_or_create!(:locked => false)
 # => ActiveRecord::RecordInvalid: Validation failed: Orders count can't be blank
 ```

-As with +first_or_create+ there is a +find_or_create_by!+ method but the +first_or_create!+ method is preferred for clarity.
+As with `first_or_create` there is a `find_or_create_by!` method but the `first_or_create!` method is preferred for clarity.

-### +first_or_initialize+
+### `first_or_initialize`

-The +first_or_initialize+ method will work just like +first_or_create+ but it will not call +create+ but +new+.
+The `first_or_initialize` method will work just like `first_or_create` but it will not call `create` but `new`.
 This means that a new model instance will be created in memory but won't be saved to the database.
-Continuing with the +first_or_create+ example, we now want the client named 'Nick':
+Continuing with the `first_or_create` example, we now want the client named 'Nick':

 ```ruby
 nick = Client.where(:first_name => 'Nick').first_or_initialize(:locked => false)